rd2/tbd/pages/basics.md

 However, there are _Apply Measures Now_ situations where permanent changes to an OpenStudio model aren't warranted or desirable, in which case it becomes critical to UNCHECK the _Alter OpenStudio model_ option:

 __Iterative investigations__: Users may simply want to get a status report of how well they're doing in managing thermal bridging in their projects.
 TBD provides the same user feedback (including errors & warnings) in either mode.
-Consult the _TBD reporting_ section.
+Consult the [Reporting](./reports.html "What TBD reports back") section.

 __UA' reports__: Similarly, TBD can generate at any moment _UA'_ summaries (often admissible building energy code compliance paths).
-See the _UA'_ section to learn more.
+See the [UA'](./ua.html "UA' assessments") section to learn more.

-__JSON output__: Users can generate a complete, detailed list of every _major_ thermal bridge in their OpenStudio model, which can be useful for cost estimation or simply for further _customization_.
+__JSON output__: Users can generate a complete, detailed list of every _major_ thermal bridge in their OpenStudio model, which can be useful for cost estimation or simply for further [customization](./custom.html "TBD customization").

 [back](../index.html "Thermal Bridging & Derating")